Mercury Meltdown: Gameplay

 Gameplay of Mercury Meltdown.
 The mercury in a solid state allows it to be moved on rails.
 A new color-mixing chart is featured in the top right corner.

 Similar to its predecessor, Mercury Meltdown is a puzzle-platform game.
-The goal is to navigate one or more blobs of mercury to one or more finish posts in the stage by tilting the stage using the analog stick of the PSP.
+The goal is to navigate blobs of mercury to one or more finish points by tilting the stage with the analog stick of the PSP.
 The stage is failed if all mercury is lost or the amount of mercury drops below the minimum requirement to complete the stage.
 However, running out of time no longer causes the stage to be failed, since the time limit has been retooled as "Par Time", which simply denotes the time needed to complete a stage for the purpose of getting more points.
 The mercury can be split into multiple blobs by using sharp objects or obstacles.
 The mercury color can be changed using a Paintshop or merging with other blobs of different colors.
 Color mixing is based on the RGB color model.
 The game is made up of worlds referred to as "Labs" that are split into 16 stages represented by test tubes.
 Each individual stage has achievements for completing with 100% remaining mercury, beating the top score, and collecting all bonus stars.
-An additional achievement is granted for obtaining all three of these in a single stage and can all be obtained individually in any number of attempts.
+An additional achievement is granted for obtaining all three of these in a single stage and can each be obtained individually in any number of attempts.
 Labs are unlocked by accumulating mercury from stage completion.
 If the player does exceptionally well in a particular laboratory, a secret 17th stage is unlocked for that lab.